 Sri Lanka is one of the best places to see packs of wild elephants.
 But you already know that.
 Let us show you the best elephant safaris in Sri Lanka right now.

-The above tours are the best of the best so rest easy knowing you’re going to get an amazing experience.
-However, not all elephant safaris in Sri Lanka to suit your schedule and route can be difficult, so we have a great list of fantastic tours you can take wherever you are in the country.
+Our recommended tour above tour is the best of the best so rest easy knowing you’re going to get an amazing experience.
+However, finding the best elephant safaris in Sri Lanka to suit your schedule and route can be difficult, so we have a great list of fantastic tours you can take wherever you are in the country.

 Udawalawe National Park

 Udawalawe National Park is one of the best Elephant Safaris in Sri Lanka for one simple reason.
 You’re going to see elephants.
 This is because it is one of the smallest safaris in Sri Lanka and has one of the densest populations of elephants as well.

 But don’t worry, this doesn’t mean that they are crammed in like sardines, they have plenty of space.
 It just means that it is the easiest place to see elephants in Sri Lanka by far.

 Yala National Park in comparison is much larger with much less density of elephants (we only saw 2 in our 12-hour safari).
 So, if you only want to see elephants then this Udawalawe is one of your best options.

 I would say that the only downside is that there are a LOT of other jeeps around you at all times.
 This is similar to all of Sri Lanka but due to the small size of the safari, this is slightly worse in Udawalawe.
 They can also get competitive with each other but are usually completely respectful towards the elephants.

 There are a number of other animals at Udawalawe but the main show is the elephants.
 However, if you are hoping to also see the Sri Lankan leopard then you may be disappointed; they are few and far between.
 However, if that is not an issue then this is the elephant safari for you.

 I recommend only getting the half-day tour as this is all you need at Udawalawe.